BND Hamburger Icon

 If you want a Wi-Fi network for employees to use during their breaks, run a separate network with just the Wi-Fi, Wisniewski said.
 “Give them a free Wi-Fi [network], but make sure that free Wi-Fi isn’t hooked into the same place where you’re doing all the critical stuff.”

-If a physical connection to an IoT device is not possible and you rely on Wi-Fi, consider switching to a new network that uses the WPA3 protocol and not the now-compromised WPA2.
+If a physical connection to an IoT device is not possible and you need to rely on Wi-Fi, consider switching to a new network that uses the WPA3 protocol and not the now-compromised WPA2.
 All Wi-Fi devices manufactured since July 1, 2020, must have WPA3 certification, but check with your vendor before purchasing.

 4. Choose the right manufacturer and download patches.